Not Everyone Is Meant To Follow You Home

 Just occasionally.

-A song plays.
+A song comes on.

-A photo appears unexpectedly.
+An old photo appears unexpectedly.

-That’s the thing about travel.
+That’s the strange thing about travel.

 You don’t only collect places.